auth0/docs/articles/connections/passwordless/faq.md

 Websites and web applications are trending toward longer session expirations so that users are not asked to login frequently, behaving more like a native app on a mobile device.
 Then, when a user initiates a sensitive operation, they are asked for step-up authentication such as a one-time password or a code from an authentication app like Google Authenticator.
 Auth0’s passwordless authentication takes the same approach.
 Like the `sudo` command on Linux, when you are doing something that requires elevated privileges, you get an extra challenge.
 Simple and effective, this procedure eliminates the hassle of multi-factor authentication except when necessary.

-### Q: Is it difficult for users to become used to passwordless sign in?
+### Q: Is it difficult for users to become used to passwordless login?

 **A:** Passwordless login is so simple that most users will immediately get it.
 The user experience is nearly effortless, especially with *magic links* in emails or Apple *Touch ID*.
 For most end-users, a passwordless login is easier than recalling a hard-to-remember password.